 - In Sinfest, in a Day In the Life, Jesus does this to a mob.

 - In an episode of Goof Troop that involved a parody of Frankenstein's Monster that resembled Pete, Peg asked the angry mob just what the monster had done to them, any of them, that would warrant them trying to kill it.
 They couldn't think of a single reason to justify harassing the monster, and consented that what they were doing was shameful.

 - A variation appeared in "Bart After Dark".
 A mob of Moral Guardians is about to tear down the Maison Derriere, a burlesque house, when Homer leads the mob in a big song and dance number about how much it's a part of their history.
-It works.
-In an odd variation, the Maison Derriere is destroyed anyway by Marge, who wasn't there for the song.
-So apparently, the speech was very convincing.
-Marge promptly tries to re-incite the mob with her own song, but accidentally releases the brake on the bulldozer she had brought.
+It works on them, but in an odd variation, Marge, who wasn't there for the song, is unconvinced.
+She still promptly tries to re-incite the mob with her own song, but accidentally releases the brake on the bulldozer she had brought, destroying the place anyway.

-- Also, in the episode "Whacking Day", Lisa, Bart, and Barry White manage to shame a mob who are about to gleefully club to death every snake in Springfield, as per the holiday tradition.
+- In the episode "Whacking Day", Lisa, Bart, and Barry White manage to shame a mob who are about to gleefully club to death every snake in Springfield, as per the holiday tradition.